What’s Swerve Sweetener Made Of: vs Stevia, Xylitol [Review]

 Because you need a much smaller volume to achieve the same sweetness you would get with sugar, you need to substitute in other ingredients to make up for that lost volume.

 It is notoriously difficult, but there are some good stevia recipes out there.
-You can find some in The Ultimate Guide to Stevia.
+You can find some in the stevia guide.

 Subsequent studies have not reproduced this result, and the amounts used in the study were ridiculously high.